Vincent-Chan/Flappy-Bird/README.md

 2. After enter the website, press "Enter" key to start the game
 3. To allow the bird to jump, press "Space" key consistently.
 4. Enjoy the game!
+5. (To restart the game, you may simply reload the website by pressing "F5" key.)